30 Different Types of Beetles in Texas

 Females can lay over 50 eggs at a time, which makes it possible for infestations to appear indoors almost overnight.

-Identifying their primary food source is essential if you want to manage and eradicate them.
+Identifying their primary food source is essential to manage and eradicate them.
 In households, storing food in airtight containers helps keep it out of the pantry or cabinet.

 According to the University of Florida, freezing non-food objects for days will kill all phases of this beetle’s life cycle.

-In order to prevent outbreaks from new inventory that might have come with the beetle eggs or larvae inside, it is crucial to routinely clean shelves and check them for the insect.
+To prevent outbreaks from new inventory that might have come with the beetle eggs or larvae inside, it is crucial to routinely clean shelves and check them for insects.

 24. Calligrapha Beetle